dbt-labs/dbt-pov-model-cost-calculator/SETUP.md

 {{ config(enabled=dbt_pov_model_cost_calculator.is_adapter_type('snowflake')) }}
 ```

-This only checks adapter type without target filtering. **Recommend migrating to `is_enabled` for enhanced control.**
+This only checks adapter type without cost calculator enablement control. **Recommend migrating to `is_enabled` for enhanced control and consistency with artifact tracking behavior.**

 ### Query Monitoring Time Range